Rank threshold | ATAR: 69 SR: 69 |

 Civil major

-You will learn about planning design, and maintenance of physical infrastructure systems such as buildings and bridges, harbours and railways.
-Plus, you'll grow your knowledge and skills in hydraulics and materials science.
+In this major, you will learn about planning, designing, and maintaining physical infrastructure systems such as buildings, bridges, harbours, and railways.
+You'll also expand your knowledge and skills in hydraulics and materials science.

 Professional Practice - Engineers Australia